BenjiTrapp/benjitrapp.github.io/_attacks/2024-06-07-red-windows-api.md

 ## VirtualProtectEx

-The VirtualProtectEx API in C++ is used to change the protection attributes of a region of memory within the address space of a specified process.
-This can be useful in cybersecurity and penetration testing when you need to modify the protection attributes of memory in another process for various purposes, such as code injection or memory manipulation.
-Here's an example of how to use VirtualProtectEx:
+The VirtualProtectEx API in C++ is employed to alter the protection attributes of a memory region within the address space of a designated process.
+This functionality proves beneficial in cybersecurity and penetration testing contexts when there is a necessity to adjust memory protection attributes in another process for tasks like code injection or memory manipulation.
+Here's an example illustrating how to utilize VirtualProtectEx:

 [Learn Microsoft Link](https://learn.microsoft.com/de-de/windows/win32/api/memoryapi/nf-memoryapi-virtualprotectex)